binhchay1/apkafe/wp-content/plugins/ai-engine/readme.txt

 Requires at least: 6.0
 Tested up to: 6.5
 Requires PHP: 7.4
-Stable tag: 2.2.95
+Stable tag: 2.3.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 AI for WordPress.
 Chatbot, Content/Image Generator, CoPilot, Finetuning, Internal API, GPT, Gemini, etc!
 Sleek UI and ultra-customizable.

 == Description ==
 Create your own chatbot, craft content and images, coordinate AI-related work using templates, enjoy swift title and excerpt recommendations, play with AI Copilot in the editor for faster work, track statistic and usage, and more!
-The AI Playground offers a range of AI tools, including translation, correction, SEO, suggestions, WooCommerce product fields, and others.
+The AI Playground offers a range of AI tools, including translation, correction, SEO, suggestions, and others.
 There is also an internal API so other plugins can tap into its capabilities.
 We'll be adding even more AI tools and features to the AI Engine based on your feedback.

 Please make sure you read the [disclaimer](https://meowapps.com/ai-engine/disclaimer/).
 For more tutorial and information, check the official website: [AI Engine](https://meowapps.com/ai-engine/).
 Thank you!

 == Features ==

 Unlock the full potential of AI technology on your website with AI Engine.
-This powerful plugin integrates seamlessly with top AI models from OpenAI, Anthropic, and Google, including GPT-4 and Vision, offering unparalleled versatility and innovation.
+This powerful plugin integrates seamlessly with top AI models from OpenAI, Anthropic, and Google, including GPT-4o, GPT-4 and Vision, offering unparalleled versatility and innovation.

 * **Engage with Ease:** Instantly enhance your site's interaction by integrating a ChatGPT-like chatbot.
-This isn't just any chatbot; it's a gateway to engaging, dynamic conversations that captivate your visitors and keep them coming back for more.
+This isn't just any chatbot; it's a gateway to engaging, dynamic conversations that captivate your visitors.
 * **Create and Innovate:** Generate fresh, engaging content effortlessly.
 Whether you're brainstorming new post ideas or drafting up engaging articles, AI Engine handles it all swiftly—letting you focus on creativity and growth.
 * **Streamline with AI CoPilot:** Directly within the WordPress editor, AI CoPilot is ready to assist.
 Just hit space, type your query, and watch as it suggests edits, finds synonyms, or translates text.
 It’s like having a little magic wand for your content!
 * **Explore the AI Playground:** Dive into a world where your ideas come to life.
 The AI Playground offers a space to experiment with AI capabilities—from creating unique templates to simulating custom scenarios.
 Imagine drafting restaurant reviews or concocting recipes based on what’s in your fridge—all in moments.